lordachoo/TaskTrackPro/memory-bank/activeContext.md

 The development team is currently focused on enhancing the UI/UX experience and fixing specific rendering issues in the application, particularly around markdown formatting in task descriptions.

 ### Recent Completed Work
+- Modified the archived boards endpoint to use direct SQL queries to ensure all archived boards are retrieved properly
-- Fixed an issue where non-archived boards were incorrectly appearing in the Archived boards section
+- Fixed an issue where archived boards weren't displaying in the Archived section for admin users
-- Modified the task form to properly display and edit multiple URL-type custom fields in the same task
 - Enhanced markdown rendering in task descriptions to make links open in new tabs with target="_blank" attribute
 - Implemented centralized version management with APP_VERSION and APP_NAME constants for easier updates
+- Added debug logging to help diagnose database and API response issues

 ### Active Task
 Most recently, work has focused on improving markdown rendering in task descriptions, specifically: